Museu Nacional d'Art de Catalunya

 One of the many highlights is a fresco taken from the apse of the church of Sant Climent in Taüll, a small village in the north of Catalonia.
 The painting, known as Christ in Majesty, shows a colorful depiction of Christ with strong Byzantine influences.

-The museum also has a unique collection of painted panels from the 12th and 13th centuries, as well as woodcarvings, sculptures and metal artwork.
+The museum also has a unique collection of painted panels from the twelfth and thirteenth centuries, as well as woodcarvings, sculptures and metal artwork.

 Gothic Collection

-The museum's Gothic art collection is equally impressive with an unparalleled collection of religious wooden painted panels from the 13th to the 15th century.
+The museum’s Gothic art collection is equally impressive, with an unparalleled collection of religious wooden painted panels from the thirteenth to the fifteenth century.
 Most of the pieces are from the Catalan and Valencian schools, which were influenced by Gothic art from Italy and France.

 Renaissance and Baroque Collection

-Mural from the Herrera Chapel in the MNAC
+Mural from the Herrera Chapel in the MNAC, Barcelona

 Mural from the Herrera Chapel

-Works from many of Europe's most important painters from the 16th, 17th and 18th century are displayed here.
+Works from many of Europe’s most important painters from the sixteenth, seventeenth and eighteenth centuries are displayed here.
 Some of the most famous names include Rubens, Titian, Velázquez and Francisco de Zurbarán.

 Among the highlights are mural paintings from the Herrera Chapel, a painting of Saint Peter and Saint Paul by El Greco and Zurbarán's Immaculate Conception.
 Most of the paintings in the galleries were donated by private collectors, some of which are displayed in separate rooms.